Summer is like that. Sometimes it’s just too hot and too dry. . .even for an eagle!

 It was so hot that all it could do was rest in the eagle tree and pant.

-In fact, this eagle was just as hot as the gaggle of photographers that now surrounded me, struggling to get the best spot to capture a digital glimpse of it, resting, panting, and otherwise cooling off high above us.
+In fact, this eagle was just as hot as the gaggle of photographers that now surrounded me, struggling to get the best spot to capture a digital glimpse of it, resting, panting, and watching the sweaty crowd.

 But I was the lucky one!
 I had been the first to notice the eagle sitting on the muskrat house, and I knew about the eagle tree nearby.
 I suspected that if this particular eagle didn’t end up in the tree, another one would likely do so.